 Summary of What DOT Reasonable Suspicion Training Is

 Listed below are the basic facts about DOT Reasonable Suspicion training.
-If you have questions or need quick access to a training course, do not hesitate to contact our organization.
+If you have questions or need quick access to a training course, please get in touch with our organization.

 - DOT reasonable suspicion training helps employers identify when an employee may be under the influence of drugs or alcohol.

-- The program provides supervisors with the tools and processes to follow in order to make decisions about how to handle any issues that may arise from drug and alcohol use.
+- The program provides supervisors with the tools and processes to follow to make decisions about how to handle any issues that may arise from drug and alcohol use.

 - It also outlines policies and procedures for proper testing, disciplinary action, reporting requirements, and record keeping.

-- The training covers legal considerations related to reasonable suspicion testing as well as best practices for conducting investigations into suspected drug or alcohol use in the workplace.
+- The training covers legal considerations related to reasonable suspicion testing and best practices for investigating suspected drug or alcohol use in the workplace.

-- Finally, it educates employees on their rights and responsibilities when it comes to drug and alcohol testing in the workplace.
+- Finally, it educates employees on their rights and responsibilities regarding drug and alcohol testing in the workplace.